PhoenixGamer128/chess/notes.md

 side, but then I had to think about my logic for turning the board around.
 I made my code even messier when it came to adding in the coordinates.

+# Phase 6
+This wasn't as hard as I thought it was going to be.
+My first hour of simply setting up a connection was really hard though.
+I thought I wasn't connecting through WebSocket, but it turns out I wasn't looking at the Server terminal.
+I also was slowed down quite a bit because I didn't realize what I was supposed to be notifying of game states and errors.